-From private beaches to the long island sound, there are options for everyone’s interests.
+From private town beaches to the Long Island sound, there are options for everyone’s interests.

 Whether you are from the East Coast or are looking for a new summer destination, this list will give you ideas on what area to experience first.

 - The best coastal towns in Connecticut

 - What to do in these charming beach towns

 So if you are ready to plan your Connecticut trip well informed, keep on reading!

 Make sure you add this to your East Coast bucket list.
 The state of Connecticut is known to be the nutmeg state and is a special place for beach lovers.

 Connecticut Coastal towns are incredibly peaceful.
 Why?
 Because most of the towns have a city center apart from the beach.
 That means you won’t find tons of crowded boardwalks and loads of shops at every beach destination.

 This is perfect for the quiet beachgoer who doesn’t want noisy distractions.
 Instead, you can find the ambiance in the downtown area and enjoy the beach apart, peacefully.